 Developing the digital makers of the future

-Digital technologies touch almost every aspect of life and business – but relatively few people create them; most people just use them.
-We want to mobilise a generation of young people with the drive, confidence and know-how to make new technology – whether websites, apps, hardware, games or brand new innovations.
+In 2012, Nominet Trust and Nesta in partnership with Mozilla embarked on a project to develop a programme to promote digital making skills to young people across the UK.
+The aim; to mobilise a generation of young people with the drive, confidence and know-how to make new technology – whether websites, apps, hardware, games or brand new innovations.

-In 2012, Nesta and Nominet Trust in partnership with Mozilla launched the Digital Makers Fund to support innovators with bright ideas for significantly increasing the number of young people who participate in digital making.
+The Digital Makers Fund aims to support innovators with bright ideas for significantly increasing the number of young people who participate in digital making.

-The £225,000* fund will support projects which will equip young people (ages 4-18) with the skills they need to become confident digital contributors and makers.
+The fund is supporting more projects which will equip young people (ages 4-18) with the skills they need to become confident digital contributors and makers.

 Whether it’s teaching digital making skills in new ways, driving participation from new groups of users or helping young people to create new digital products, the fund aims to support organisations that want to take digital making to the next level.

-Working together with partners from across the sector, including, O2 Think Big, Apps for Good, Coding Club grassroot groups, educators and many more, we are leading a mission to inspire a generation of young people to be creators (not just consumers) of digital technologies.
+Working together with partners from across the sector, including, O2 Think Big, Apps for Good, Coding Club grassroot groups, educators and many more, this campaign is leading a mission to inspire the next generation of young people to make the shift from consuming digital technologies, to making and building their own.